intelie/eslint-config/README.md

     },
 ```

-Open your preferred code editor, install an ESLint extension and you're good to go, no more arguing about code formatting and styles! 😊
+Open your preferred code editor, install an ESLint extension and you're good to go, no more discussions about code formatting and styles! 😊